Funding graduate students is a complex process. More detailed information for program directors and their administrators can be found on GPDNet.

 - Salary is paid twice monthly, on the 15th and last business day of each month.

-- Additional Graduate School GA/TA policies can be found on the Policies web page.
+- Additional Graduate School GA/TA policies can be found on the Academics and Policies web page.

 Tuition Support (GASP)